michieltjampens/dcafs/docs/Basics.md

 * hexadecimal escape characters are allowed, so `S1:hello?` and `S1:hello\x3F` send the same thing
     * alternatively, `S1:\h(0x68,0x65,0x6c,0x6c,0x6f,0x3f,0xd,0xa)` would do the same thing, note that the eol sequence needs to be added manually
 * ending with \0 will signal to dcafs to omit the eol sequence so `S1:hello?\0` won't get crlf appended.
-    * Since 1.0.9, it's also possible to use CTRL+s to omit sending eol sequence
+    * Using CTRL+s instead of enter will do the same
 * If you plan on transmitting multiple lines, you should start with `S1:!!` from then on, everything send via that telnet session will have S1: prepended and thus be transmitted to dice.
 Sending `!!` ends this.
-  This feature can also be used to repeat a certain command over and over, because then it will just send the prepended part.

 So now you know pretty much everything there is to know about manually sending data.